MDavies2022/MikelDavies_Lab_Fall2022/Week05/Solutions.md

 ## **Problem 2**

-Write a recursive program `copy.c` that takes an input and output file as command line arguments.
+Write a program `copy.c` that takes an input and output file as command line arguments.
 It should write the contents of the input to the output.

 Use the files in the repository titled `infile.txt` and `outfiled.txt` to test the program!
 Note that `outfile.txt` is initially empty!